 If fashion and beauty is something that floats your boat, Cosmopolitan forum may be a good place to start.
 It is a forum managed by a well-known magazine with a media exposure on a significant scale; therefore you will find a variety of potential audience segments – from teenagers to mid-twenties high street fashion lovers to even late thirties professional women.

-You will have a broad range of various topics discussed; hence a greater chance to find your niche.
-However, if you want to concentrate your efforts on targeting the audience with greater spending power, then you could try a forum on Vogue magazine website.
+You will have a broad range of various topics discussed; hence a higher chance to find your niche.
+However, if you want to concentrate your efforts on targeting the audience with higher spending power, then you could try a forum on Vogue magazine website.
 Also, a forum devoted to ethical fashion is an interesting place to have a ‘rummage’ through.

 3. Financial Wisdom Forum

-If you are a master of Excel and there is no complex calculation that would scare you and you even want to write about, this financial forum was created especially for people like you to shine bright and help others less aware of all mysterious financial tricks.
+If you are a master of Excel and no complex calculation would scare you, and you even want to write about, this financial forum was created especially for people like you to shine bright and help others less aware of all mysterious financial tricks.

 Assist other members with their financial questions and build your authority in this field.
-If you find the right moment, recommend your blog for a more extensive read about financial issues.
+If you find the right moment, recommend your blog for a more extensive read about economic issues.

 4. New IT Forum